sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 DOI: https://doi.org/10.1088/2058-9565/ac1ab1

+## Goals of the Technique

+* Maximize Accuracy
+* Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressibility of the circuits.
+* Generate an automatic and optimized data encoding in the quantum feature map
+* Optimization of the circuit structure, gates types and its parameters *θ*
+* Find robutness classifiers with a high generalization power
+* Search of quantum-inspired solutions
+* Provide interpretability to the predicted results

 ## Genetic-Quantum Feature Maps: Technique

 In this paper we propose a novel technique that allows the automatic generation of quantum-inspired kernels for classification by using Quantum Support Vector Machine (QSVM), based on multi-objective genetic algorithms.